Now proudly serving pizza by Scout Pizza; freshly made at the Hoy!

-Named after a small Kentish sailing vessel, the pub makes waves with its authentic wood-fired pizza, a host of delicious drinks and a lively line-up of entertainment.
+Named after a small Kentish sailing vessel, the pub makes waves with a host of delicious drinks and a lively line-up of entertainment.

 It’s a place packed with character, with a smart interior wearing its nautical history with pride, and a traditional log burner providing a warm welcome in winter.